ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/server-wide/restore-backup.dotnet.markdown

-﻿# Operations : Server : How to Restore a Database from the Backup
+# Operations: Server: How to Restore a Database from the Backup

 To restore a database from its backup, use **RestoreBackupOperation**.